luizeraz/siteseeker/README.md

 # Siteseeker

-This Python program, "Website Information Seeker," extracts key details about websites.
+This Python script, "SiteSeeker," extracts key details about websites.
 It reveals domain, IP, web server, CMS (e.g., WordPress) info, and WHOIS data.

 ## Using the Script
 **Ensure Python is Installed:** Confirm Python is installed on your system.